Don Messick: Scooby-Doo and later roles

 He played Papa Smurf on The Smurfs from 1981 to 1989 and Ratchet (the Autobot doctor), Gears, and Constructicon Scavenger on The Transformers.
 In 1985, new episodes of The Jetsons were produced and Messick returned as Astro, RUDI, Mac, and Uniblab, a pesky robot that worked for Mr. Spacely.

 He also starred in the Masters of the Universe Golden Book video as He-Man.
 In 1985, he voiced Louie and Snichey in The Pound Puppies TV special, in 1988, he had an uncredited role as the Pimp of the Year pageant announcer on I'm Gonna Git You Sucka, and he returned to his role of Benton Quest on The New Adventures of Jonny Quest (1986–1987).

 Messick also played a live-action role on the MTM Enterprises sitcom Duck Factory, playing a cartoon voice actor named Wally Wooster.
 In one episode, frequent collaborator Frank Welker guest-starred as a rival voice artist angling for his job.
 Don Messick said of his character on the show: "Wally was never quite sure whether he was Wally or Dippy Duck".

 From 1990 to 1995, he voiced Hamton J. Pig in Amblin's Tiny Toon Adventures and its spin-offs.
 Around that time, he also returned as the voice of Droopy for Tom & Jerry Kids and Droopy, Master Detective.
-On the 1995 Freakazoid! episode "Toby Danger/Doomsday Bet", a spoof of Jonny Quest, he played Dr. Vernon Danger, a parody of his own Dr. Benton Quest.
+On the 1995 Freakazoid! episode "Toby Danger in Doomsday Bet", a spoof of Jonny Quest, he played Dr. Vernon Danger, a parody of Benton Quest.

 At a charity speaking engagement in London, shortly before his death, he performed many of his characters, except Scooby-Doo.
-He claimed that giving up smoking had robbed him of the rasp in the voice that he needed to voice him.
+He claimed that giving up smoking had robbed him of the necessary rasp in his natural voice to voice him.